- SAP support is rarely discussed, but the reality of SAP support is far different from what is promised by SAP and their consulting partners.

-- SAP sales frequently misrepresent its software functionality, meaning customizations are often unplanned from when the software was first purchased.
+- SAP sales frequently misrepresent its software functionality, meaning customizations are often unplanned when the software was first purchased.

 - A large part of this custom code was never anticipated when the software was initially sold.
 SAP will generally push the envelope and state that nearly all customer requirements can be met with standard functionality.

-- This issue with unanticipated customizations is a major reason why SAP projects will virtually always go significantly over budget.
+- This issue with unanticipated customizations is a major reason SAP projects will virtually always go significantly over budget.

 Stating the code should be eliminated is a pivot the conversation away from why SAP charges so much.
-SAP won’t support the code that was necessary to get the SAP system to work in the first place.
+SAP won’t support the code necessary to get the SAP system to work in the first place.

 Third-party support entities typically do support this custom code.
 This is a significant distinction between support through SAP and 3rd party SAP support.

 This unbalanced comparison between 100% SAP support and 3rd party SAP support is why a simple comparison of the direct cost savings does not make any sense.
 For example, if a 3rd party SAP support offers to cut the customer’s support bill by 50%, this is meaningless to the overall cost difference between total maintenance costs between the 3rd party SAP support company and using SAP for support.

 But this is only one of the reasons that comparison is wrong.
 We will get into the other reasons further on in the article.

 The Massive Hidden Costs Imposed by Using SAP Support